Asamoah Gyan’s business empire: Top 9 companies owned by Ghana legend

 Gyan also established JetLink Events & Logistics, based in Adjiringanor, Accra.

-The company specializes in event planning, stage construction, lighting, PA systems, tents, and LED displays.
+The company specialises in event planning, stage construction, lighting, PA systems, tents, and LED displays.

 It has built a reputation for delivering professional event setups for corporate and private clients.